Mario Kart Tour

 Unheard Wii Koopa Cape Underwater Intro

 The intro of the underwater version of Wii Koopa Cape's music.
-Since the track starts on land on all variants, this portion of the underwater version of the song is never heard.
+Even though the Glider Challenge on this course starts underwater, this portion of the underwater version of the song is never heard.

 Unknown Jingle